recrm/Udebs/README.md

 That is the value returned by the if statement is assigned to the variable $winner.
 In fact, this effect has four different keywords in it (=, ==, if, STAT) each existing by itself in its own bracketed universe.
 (The compiler will error if it detects more than one keyword in a function call.)

 Anyone familiar with Lisp type languages should recognize the if construct.
 This is because the udebs scripting language is heavily influenced by Lisp.
 In standard Lisp programming language each function call is in fact a list: (keyword argument1 argument2 ...)
 Udebs changes this formula a little bit by not requiring that the keyword be at the front of the list.
 This allows for more natural constructions like (1 + 1) instead of the Lisp standard (+ 1 1).
 Other important things to note is that variables are explicitly marked ($winner instead of just winner) this is because the config file is read first by an XML parser and therfore everything is already a string.
+(Note: the if construct is very broken.
+Both of the if and else clauses are processed every time.
+Only the correct clause is returned.
+I'm not activly working on this right now, so it is unlikely to get fixed.)

 I need to repeat that.
 In udebs scripting EVERYTHING is a string unless it explicitly is not.
 In this case the variables are marked in order to tell interpreter that it is indeed a variable and not just a string (the marking is actually a function call on a string, but we will get into that later).
 Keywords are also strings, however, they are special strings that the interpreter singles out after the xml parser is done with the config file.
 This is also true of event objects.
 An event object is represented by the string that defines it.
 So in all cases the string 'rock' will be interpreted as a reference to the event 'rock' defined in entities.
 There is more to say about udebs function calls but we will have to return to that topic a bit later.
+(Yes, there are a ton of namespace issues here.
+Hence my frequent use of the word "experimental".)

 There is a second thing happening in this script.
 Events now have attributes.
 As all events inherit from the same object thay all have the same attributes.
 New attributes need to be defined in the 'definitions' node.
 Likewise, all attributes have a type.
-Udebs distinguishes between three different types of attributes: lists, strings, and stats.
+Udebs distinguishes between three different types of attributes: lists, strings, and stats (integers).
 The majority of the differences between these should be obvious, so we will skip over the topic for now.
 For now all that is important is that the keyword 'STAT' is a getter function.
 In this case it gets the 'beats' attribute from $caster.

 A better Udebs Rock Paper Scissors game.